eco-trip/Ecotrip/README.md

 1. Create Certificate for all subdomains
 2. Create Route53 zone
-3. Create bucket s3 with urls
+3. Create bucket s3 with urls.json file
 4. Create SES (Simple email service)
 5. Create secret with:
+   - Project (The name of project)
+   - Urls (The S3 url with urls.json file)
    - FontAwesomeKey
    - AcmArn (Certificate ARN)
    - SesArn (SES ARN)
    - HostedZoneId (Route53 zone id)
+6. Set secret ARN into .env file for root repo and all submnodules